 H-vision partners

-The H-vision consortium brings together a wide range of parties – most of them from Rotterdam’s port and industrial area.
+The Upcycle Hydrogen consortium brings together a wide range of parties – most of them from Rotterdam’s port and industrial area.
 Together, they represent the entire hydrogen chain – from producers to end users.
-In mid-2019, H-vision published an extensive feasibility study that shows how its project will yield swift and substantial carbon savings.
-The H-vision partners are currently working on follow-up steps, which should ultimately lead to the launch of the actual project.
+In mid-2019, Upcycle Hydrogen published an extensive feasibility study that shows how its project will yield swift and substantial carbon savings.
+At the moment, the conditions are being finalized and permits are being applied for.

-The H-vision concept is supported by the CO2 abatement strategies of the municipality Rotterdam, the Province of South Holland, the national government and the European Commission.
+The participating parties are: Air Liquide, bp, Deltalinqs, ExxonMobil, Shell and Royal Vopak.
+The Upcycle Hydrogen concept is supported by the CO2 abatement strategies of the municipality Rotterdam, the Province of South Holland, the national government and the European Commission.
 Furthermore, the national government has created a new category in the Dutch SDE++ subsidy scheme, which supports hydrogen production from process gases for generation of industrial heat.

 Roel Ebus